 Read about healing mentality →Sources & further reading

-- Stricker R.B. & Johnson L. — Lyme disease: the next decade (Lancet Infect Dis, 2011)
+- Stricker R.B. & Johnson L. — Lyme disease: the next decade.
+Lancet Infect Dis, 2011

 - ILADS evidence-based guidelines (2014)

-Last updated: March 2026
+Last updated: April 2026